 This study is designed to establish a performance baseline for the 2006 WSEC, and to assess the savings that have been achieved in the energy code compared to that baseline in the 2018 version of the WSEC.
-Although the state building performance mandate is focused on overall building performance improvement, this study was designed primarily to identify the performance impacts of the WSEC on overall building performance.
-Changes in market practice also have an impact on overall building energy performance, but these impacts were not evaluated in this phase of the analysis.
-Additional work to assess market impacts is described at the end of this report.
+Although the state building performance mandate is focused on overall building performance improvement, phase one of this study was designed primarily to identify the performance impacts of the WSEC on overall building performance.
+Assumptions about unregulated loads, and changes in market practice also have an impact on overall building energy performance, and phase two of this analysis was implemented to assess the magnitude of non-code and market impacts that could be identified.
+The final baseline estimates reflect a combination of modeled results for the prototypes and the inclusion of sensitivity factors reflecting building operational and unregulated load patterns.

 The 2018 Commercial WSEC allows for two avenues for compliance: prescriptively and the Total Building Performance (TBP) path.
 The prescriptive path is a clearly documented approach to compliance: a building simply needs to meet all mandatory code sections to meet code.
 Whereas the TBP path, outlined in Section C407, provides an alternate compliance path for commercial buildings in which building energy models are submitted to demonstrate the proposed building has a lower modeled energy usage than a code-defined baseline building.
-It is intended that this path leads to energy savings that are roughly equivalent to the prescriptive path, however there is no distinct evidence that suggests it does.
+It is intended that this path leads to energy savings that are roughly equivalent to the prescriptive path, however there is no distinct evidence that suggests that these two pathways have directly comparable savings.